rault/rails-backbone-example/README.md

     Views: {}
 };
 ```
+What you place in the vendor/assets folder becomes available to your application for use and keeps third party assets and libvraries separate from the code you create in your application.
+They won't be loaded unless your application is told about them which is why the application.js must require them.

 Run the rails server, go back to the spatula page and open the developer tools for the browser you are using.
 In the console type in: